Operation to steady China stocks a success, but patient comatose

 “China should do the same.”

-Additional reporting by Michelle Chen and Engen Tham; Editing by Mike Collett-White
+Additional reporting by Michelle Chen, Engen Tham and Samuel Shen; Editing by Mike Collett-White